pudly/schmopera-hugo/content/articles/loc-giovanni.md

 related_companies = ["scene/companies/lyric-opera-of-chicago.md"]
 related_people = ["scene/people/brandon-cedel.md", "scene/people/ying-fang.md", "scene/people/ben-bliss.md", "scene/people/lucas-meachem.md", "scene/people/amanda-majeski.md", "scene/people/rachel-willis-sorensen.md"]
 short_description = "For generations of (male) musicologists, the character Don Giovanni has been something of an egalitarian sex god.
-These academics propped up their vision of Don-G-as-political-progressive with weak evidence, citing his willingness (compulsion?) to sleep with any woman, even fat, poor, and old ones. " slug = "loc-giovanni" title = "LOC Giovanni" youtube_url = ""
+These academics propped up their vision of Don-G-as-political-progressive with weak evidence, citing his willingness (compulsion?) to sleep with any woman, even fat, poor, and old ones. " slug = "a-don-giovanni-with-style-in-chicago" title = "A Don Giovanni with style in Chicago" youtube_url = ""

 +++